yolorollo/docs/README.md

 <img src="/docs/assets/docs_live_collaboration_light.gif" width="100%" align="center"/>

+# La Suite Docs : Collaborative Text Editing

+Docs, where your notes can become knowledge through live collaboration.

 ## Why use Docs ❓
 Docs is a collaborative text editor designed to address common challenges in knowledge building and sharing.

+It offers a scalable and secure alternative to tools such as Google Docs, Notion (without the dbs), Outline, or Confluence.

 ### Write
-*   😌 Simple collaborative editing without the formatting complexity of markdown
-*   🔌 Offline?
-No problem, keep writing, your edits will get synced when back online
+* 😌 Get simple, accessible online editing for your team.
-*   💅 Create clean documents with limited but beautiful formatting options and focus on content
+* 💅 Create clean documents with beautiful formatting options.
+* 🖌️ Focus on your content using either the in-line editor, or [the Markdown syntax](https://www.markdownguide.org/basic-syntax/).
-*   🧱 Built for productivity (markdown support, many block types, slash commands, keyboard shortcuts).
+* 🧱 Quickly design your page thanks to the many block types, accessible from the `/` slash commands, as well as keyboard shortcuts.
+* 🔌 Write offline!
+Your edits will be synced once you're back online.
-*   ✨ Save time thanks to our AI actions (generate, sum up, correct, translate)
+* ✨ Save time thanks to our AI actions, such as rephrasing, summarizing, fixing typos, translating, etc. You can even turn your selected text into a prompt!

-### Collaborate
+### Work together
-*   🤝 Collaborate with your team in real time
+* 🤝 Enjoy live editing!
+See your team collaborate in real time.
-*   🔒 Granular access control to ensure your information is secure and only shared with the right people
+* 🔒 Keep your information secure thanks to granular access control.
+Only share with the right people.
-*   📑 Professional document exports in multiple formats (.odt, .doc, .pdf) with customizable templates
+* 📑 Export your content in multiple formats (`.odt`, `.docx`, `.pdf`) with customizable templates.
-*   📚 Built-in wiki functionality to turn your team's collaborative work into organized knowledge `ETA 05/2025`
+* 📚 Turn your team's collaborative work into organized knowledge with Subpages.

 ### Self-host
-*   🚀 Easy to install, scalable and secure alternative to Notion, Outline or Confluence
+🚀 Docs is easy to install on your own servers

+Available methods: Helm chart, Nix package

+In the works: Docker Compose, YunoHost

 ⚠️ For the PDF and Docx export Docs relies on XL packages from BlockNote licenced in AGPL-3.0.
-Please make sure you fulfill your obligations regarding BlockNote licensing (see https://github.com/TypeCellOS/BlockNote/blob/main/packages/xl-pdf-exporter/LICENSE and https://www.blocknotejs.org/about#partner-with-us).
+Please make sure you fulfill your [BlockNote licensing](https://github.com/TypeCellOS/BlockNote/blob/main/packages/xl-pdf-exporter/LICENSE) or [sponsorship](https://www.blocknotejs.org/about#partner-with-us) obligations.

 ## Getting started 🔧

 ### Test it

-Test Docs on your browser by visiting this [demo document](https://impress-preprod.beta.numerique.gouv.fr/docs/6ee5aac4-4fb9-457d-95bf-bb56c2467713/)
+You can test Docs on your browser by visiting this [demo document](https://impress-preprod.beta.numerique.gouv.fr/docs/6ee5aac4-4fb9-457d-95bf-bb56c2467713/)

-### Run it locally
+### Run Docs locally

-> ⚠️ Running Docs locally using the methods described below is for testing purposes only.
-It is based on building Docs using Minio as the S3 storage solution but you can choose any S3 compatible object storage of your choice.
+> ⚠️ The methods described below for running Docs locally is **for testing purposes only**.
+It is based on building Docs using [Minio](https://min.io/) as an S3-compatible storage solution.
+Of course you can choose any S3-compatible storage solution.

 **Prerequisite**

-Make sure you have a recent version of Docker and [Docker Compose](https://docs.docker.com/compose/install) installed on your laptop:
+Make sure you have a recent version of Docker and [Docker Compose](https://docs.docker.com/compose/install) installed on your laptop, then type:

 ```shellscript
 $ docker -v